jesperlandmer/1dv610-Laboration-3/README.md

 To install the application on a public server, I suggest using Digital Ocean.
 I recommend checking out ["How To Set Up Automatic Deployment with Git with a VPS"](https://www.digitalocean.com/community/tutorials/how-to-set-up-automatic-deployment-with-git-with-a-vps) on Digital Ocean.

 Don't forget to set the variables for your Database host, name, pass and table defined in PDOService.php.
+My suggestion is to create class called PDOVariables and add the needed database info to well represented constants.